John Gill

 So why do you, so I think anybody who's ridden a fair bit has had these experiences.
 Why?

 I like to think that that's part of it and part of what you sign up for.
+It is how cycling mimics life.
+You never know what your in for, sometimes you just have to get it done and sometimes it’s easy and enjoyable.

 But why?
 And why come back to it?

-What?
 So you got into cycling big time, only about 5 years ago.
 When do you think you had cancer and treatment for that?
 But what was, I mean, this is a big time commitment.
 What was taking up that time before?
 Is this replacing something or is it augmenting something or?

 It seems like, I mean, because I would bike here in the 90s and there was a cycling scene, but it was small… now there's so many more people.